senocular/senocular.github.com/articles/js_implementing_for_loops.md

   // previous scope which was iterationScope. currentScope = blockOuterScope

-  // Finally the next iteration's scope is created.
+  // Next the next iteration's scope is created.
 Like with the
   // first iteration, variables from iterationVariables are created
   // for this scope, but in this case their initial values are coming
   // from the previous iterationScope rather than loopScope since the
   // previous iterationScope is now currentScope.
 Also, as before,
   // this scope is a child of the parent of currentScope (global)
-  // rather than currentScope (iterationScope) directly. iterationScope = new Scope(currentScope.outer) for (const varName of iterationVariables) {
+  // rather than currentScope (iterationScope). iterationScope = new Scope(currentScope.outer)
+  for (const varName of iterationVariables) {
     const lastValue = currentScope.getVariableValue(varName)